For Chronic Pain, A Change In Habits Can Beat Opioids For Relief

 "It's important to remember that the main treatments that are recommended for these pain conditions are not medication treatments," said Dr. Erin Krebs, a primary care physician and researcher at the Minneapolis VA Health Care System.

-Recently, Krebs published the first long-term randomized trial of opioids for treating chronic back pain and arthritis, and found that opioids are no better than non-opioid medications.
+Recently, Krebs published the first long-term randomized trial of opioids for treating chronic back pain and arthritis, and found that opioids are no better than nonopioid medications.
 She said drugs of any kind are the lesser choice for the vast majority of patients.

-The gold standard for treatment, she said, is a combination of things like exercise, rehabilitation therapies, yoga, and cognitive behavioral therapies.
+The gold standard for treatment, she said, is a combination of things like exercise, rehabilitation therapies, yoga and cognitive behavioral therapies.

 This approach is consistent with the most recent guidelines from the Centers for Disease Control and Prevention for prescribing opioids for chronic pain.
 But it's still uncommon.

-Brown's painkiller use started after she blew out a disc in her back.
+Brown's painkiller use started after she blew out a disk in her back.

 "It was the simplest thing," Brown said.
 "I picked up a bag of garbage with my right hand, and I immediately knew something was wrong."